INNOVINATI/microwler/README.md

 - crawl dynamic pages using `Selenium` (coming soon)

 ## Inspiration
-We wanted to design a very minimalistic tool for analysing specific websites.
+We wanted to design a very minimalistic framework for analysing specific websites.
 Since this use case doesn't require much scalability, we tried to instead focus on making things as simple as possible for developers.
-With Microwler, you can crawl a site and extract relevant data in a breeze.
+With Microwler, you can build crawlers and extract relevant data in a breeze.

 Built with:
 - Python 3.9